agda/agda-language-server/README.md

 # Agda Language Server

+## Supported versions of Agda

+These are the currently supported versions of Agda:
+* Agda-2.7.0.1
+* Agda-2.6.4.3
+* Agda-2.6.3

+All releases will come with binaries built with these versions of Agda.

+We plan to make the codebase compatible with **at most 3 versions of Agda** at a single time.
+Because otherwise we'd be drowned by CPP macros for conditional compilation.

 ## Installation

 The simplest way of acquiring Agda Language Server is through [agda-mode on VS Code](https://github.com/banacorn/agda-mode-vscode#agda-language-server).